GioF71/upmpdcli-docker/README.md

 The Dockerfile and the scripts included in this repository have been tested on the following distros:

-- Manjaro Linux with Gnome (amd64)
+- Generic Linux (amd64)
 - Asus Tinkerboard
-- Raspberry Pi 3 and 4, both 32 and 64 bit
+- Raspberry Pi 3/4, 32/64bit

-As I test the Dockerfile on more platforms, I will update this list.

 ## Get the image

-Here is the [repository](https://hub.docker.com/repository/docker/giof71/upmpdcli) on DockerHub.

-Getting the image from DockerHub is as simple as typing:
+Getting the image from [Docker Hub](https://hub.docker.com/repository/docker/giof71/upmpdcli) is as simple as typing:

-`docker pull giof71/upmpdcli:stable`
+`docker pull giof71/upmpdcli`

-You may want to pull the "stable" image as opposed to the "latest".

 ### Image Versions

-Since version 2023-07-04, we have dedicated images for renderer-only mode.
+Since version 2023-07-04, we have images for renderer-only mode.
-If you select any of those images (which have `-renderer` appended to the tag), mediaserver functionalities will not be available.
+Those images (which have `-renderer` appended to the tag) will not have support for mediaserver functionalities.
-The `renderer` images are currently about 8x smaller in size, and thus pulling and decompressing is much faster.
+The `renderer` images are currently about 8x smaller in size.
 Please find a list of the currently built images in the following table.

 Base Image|Build Mode|Tags